-Coconut, almonds and chocolate!
+Coconut, almonds and chocolate, oh my!

 Overnight Oats are by far one of my favorite breakfasts.
 They make rushed mornings a breeze because they are ready to grab and go in the morning.